domoritz/domoritz.github.io/_drafts/2017-01-29-the-time-i-went-to-iran.md

 Nowruz is the biggest celebration of the year and many people go on vacation.
 For me, this meant that many tourist attractions would be more crowded but also public places would be more lively.
 Besides spending time with family or going on vacation, families and some public places would traditionally have a *Haft-Seen* table with seven things that start with a letter *Seen* (sounds like S).

 {:.center.two-thirds}
-{% include image.html name="haft-seen.jpg" caption="Haft-Seen Table with seven things that start with *Seen*." %}
+{% include image name="haft-seen.jpg" caption="Haft-Seen Table with seven things that start with *Seen*." %}

 ## People and Places in Tehran